-The path of the horse
+The yogic path of the horse

-As the horse whisperer Klaus Ferdinand Hempfling goes on to explain, connecting with the horse on an intimate level is not for the faint of heart.
-It will bring out the best in you but also the darkest and unresolved.
-It will test you to very core, and make you reassess everything you know to be true.
-Horses reflect back to us our true nature whether we are ready to see ourselves or not.
-Many abandon the process before they can skim the surface of the rewards.
-It is believed that those who do find it within themselves to persevere may actually have a karmic link to the horse, and the discomfort, which inevitably surfaces for all at some point, is familiar enough to continue the work.
+As the horse whisperer, Klaus Ferdinand Hempfling, explains, connecting with the horse on an intimate level is not for the faint of heart.
+It will bring out the best in you but also the darkest and most unresolved.
+It will test you to the very core and make you reassess everything you know to be true.
+Horses reflect our true nature, whether we are ready to see ourselves or not.
+Many need to work on the process before they can skim the surface of the rewards.
+Those who do find it within themselves to persevere may actually have a karmic link to the horse, and the discomfort, which inevitably surfaces for all at some point, is familiar enough to continue the work.

 Hempfling also explains how horses demand that we show up as still as the surface of a pond.
 They require us to find a fine balance between strength and softness.
 Horses encourage us to return to childhood’s joy, innocence, and blissful ignorance.
 They highlight the unhelpful programming that still controls our beliefs and has managed to stunt our spiritual growth.
 Yet for the driven soul seeker who chooses the path of the horse, the breakthrough eventually happens, and suddenly all falls into place…

 In time, one learns to fine-tune behaviour, and emotional responses.
 Soon enough, maintaining a more peaceful state becomes an increasingly more familiar feeling with practice.
 This has been my most efficient way of controlling the fluctuations of my own mind, as immediate and direct feedback is always available from the horse.